'Writing For The Sake of Writing'

 R.C.
 Sherriff

-The Elmbridge Literary Competition was launched in 2005, initially as a one-off project, a collaboration between The R C Sherriff Trust and Elmbridge Borough Council, with the theme of ‘Cook Up A Story’.
-Now in its 17th year, the Elmbridge Literary Competition has become a truly international one, with entries in 2021’s ‘Music’ coming from across the world.
+The Elmbridge Literary Competition was launched in 2005 and this year sees 'The River' as the the theme for the 20th Competition.
+It was initially conceived as a one-off project, a collaboration between The R C Sherriff Trust and Elmbridge Borough Council, with the theme of ‘Cook Up A Story’.
+Now in its 20th year, the Elmbridge Literary Competition has become a truly international one, with entries coming from across the world.

 The winners of that first Competition that year were Patricia Jones in the Adult Category with her short story ‘Plum Jam’, Olivia Parnian in the 5-8 year old category with her poem ‘Don’t Like, Do Like’, Helen Berg in the 9-13 year old category with her poem ‘The Pie’ and Nigel Munson’s short story, ‘An Apple A Day’, in the 14-18 category.
 Since then, hundreds of authors, young and old have submitted stories and poems on themes inspired by events like the 2012 London Olympics, the publication of Mary Shelley’s Frankenstein and the debut novel of R C Sherriff.
 The 2019/20 Competition, inspired by the 400th Anniversary of the sailing of the Mayflower had, given everything what followed, the rather prophetic title of ‘New World’!